Overview

 Note: You can read all about this topic in the following articles in our knowledge base:

-Once a project is completed, you have several options on how to close the Project in Fieldwire.
-You can archive the Project and/or export the entire Project content, or you can transfer ownership of the Project to another person and leave the Project.
+Once a project is completed, you have several options for closing the Project in Fieldwire.
+You can archive the Project and/or export the entire Project content, or you can transfer ownership of the Project to another person and leave the Project yourself.

 Note: Archiving or deleting Projects does not remove any hyperlinks that exist on Plans, Photos, Files, Reports, or Forms.